peacalm/cpp-luaw/README.md

 * C++ version >= C++14

 Features:
-* set or get values from Lua
+* Set or get values from Lua
-* eval string Lua expression in C++ to get values
+* Eval string Lua expression in C++ to get values
+* Detect variabls needed in expression
+* If a variable provider is provided, it can automatically seek variabls while evalurate expressions.

 **Notice**: Type conversions may different to Lua!